shlomo90/shlomo90.github.io/index.md

 ## About Me

-I am a Network developer and just a man who is eager to know about New Computer Tech.
+I am a Network developer and just a man who is craving to know about New Computer Tech.

 ---